Youssouf/FEInterviewProject/README.md

 # FEInterviewProject
-This project contains the files for job interview at FE  Sept.
-4, 2018
+This is a simple demo for the interview at FE.